 Annuals & Perennials

 These are plants that must be replanted every year, or “annually.”
 Most of the colorful, long blooming flowers fall into this category, such as geraniums, petunias, and begonias.
-Many are considered to be hardy in warmer climates, but cannot handle our cool winters.
-They will give you gorgeous flowers for their season, but will quickly fade when that season is over.
+They will give you gorgeous flowers for their season but will not last from year to year.

 If you plant annuals in the right location, taking care of them is not too complicated.
 Regular watering, especially if the annuals are in containers or hanging baskets, is the most important thing to remember to keep them healthy and blooming.
-Remember, new annuals have very young root systems that have not developed enough to support the plant on their own.
 Some, such as petunias, may need to have their spent blossoms removed in order to make room for new ones.
 Almost all will benefit from a regular dose of fertilizer as they use nutrients from the soil.
+A few tend to get leggy and will benefit from a mid-season trim.